High Protein Cakey Sugar Cookies

 cleanly sliced high protein cakey sugar cookie

-How To Make High Protein Cakey Sugar Cookies (Easy And Healthy)
+High Protein Cakey Sugar Cookies

-5 from 1 vote
+5 from 3 votes

 A massive, bakery-style sugar cookie made from a zero-sugar cake mix and protein powder base.
 Perfect for hitting your macro goals while satisfying your sweet tooth.